jfarelli/tic-tac-toe/README.md

 <br>

 **Declaring a Stalemate:**<br>
-To declare the draw, I wrote the `itsADraw()` function which uses the `.every()` method again to check that every square is occupied by either players icons.<br>
+To declare the draw, I wrote the `itsADraw()` function which uses the `.every()` method again to check that every square is occupied by either player.<br>
 Once it's detected that the `gameBoard` and all squares are filled, this function is then also linked to the `squareClicked()` function in a conditional.
 If this conditional is met, the `gameCompleted()` function is then ran to display the stalemate message within a pop-up.<br>
-The `gameBoard` then resets after a brief pause using a `timeOut()` function.
-Before the next turn, the `gameStart()` function is ran, clearing the board and updating data within the data model.
+The `gameBoard` then resets after a brief pause using a `timeOut()` function.<br> Before the next turn, the `gameStart()` function is ran, clearing the board and updating data within the data model.
 Then the turn is changed to the player that didn't start the previous round.<br>
 This player change is accomplished due to the invocation of the `playerChangeAfterWin()` function within the `gameStart()` function.
 This function detects the player that won, and then resets the `currentPlayer` boolean value, so that it changes to the other player on a new game.

 </details>
 <br>

 ### Challenges
 This project stretched me to my (current) limits.
-I found this extremely challenging, because this was a project where we, the students, had to plan out this project from scratch.
+I found this extremely challenging, because this was a project where we, the students, had to plan out this project from the ground up.

 <details>
 <summary>Challenge Details</summary>